Increase in demand for California building trades workers on refinery jobs

 Completing jobs in half the time

 Local 92 has seen numerous benefits from the conversion to advanced wire processes.
 One significant benefit is the ability to complete welds much faster.
-Using RMD and pulsed MIG processes, welding operators can complete welds in about half the time compared to using stick or TIG — without sacrificing weld quality, Davila said.
+Using RMD and pulsed MIG, welders can complete welds in about half the time compared to using stick or TIG.
+And they do so without sacrificing weld quality, Davila said.
 A project that previously took three days can now be done in one and a half, for example.

 In addition to the increased productivity and time savings, the switch in processes also saves money in materials and consumables.
-Eliminating the back purge on the root pass saves in gas and the cost of the pumping systems needed to distribute the gas on jobsites.
-That’s a benefit for contractors as well as the union, since Local 92 realizes material savings during the training process, Davila said.
+Eliminating the back purge on the root pass saves in gas.
+It also eliminates the cost of the pumping systems needed to distribute the gas on jobsites.
+That’s a benefit for contractors as well as the union, since Local 92 realizes material savings during the training process.

 In addition to the capability for advanced wire processes, the FieldPro systems offer remote control welding technology.
 The ability to make process changes and parameter selections at the weld joint with no special cables helps significantly minimize downtime that welding operators spend traveling back and forth to the power source.
 This results in more arc-on time, which helps welding operators complete more welds and achieve higher overall productivity.

-Remote control technologies also offer benefits for welding operator safety, since reducing the number of trips back and forth to the power source helps reduce trip and fall hazards.
+Remote control technologies also offer benefits for welding operator safety, since reducing the number of trips to the power source helps reduce trip and fall hazards.
 This can especially make a difference on expansive jobsites.
-Davila, who is also the local OSHA instructor, said jobsites are often so large that welding operators may be working 400 feet in the air.
+Davila said jobsites are often so large that welding operators may be working 400 feet in the air.
 Boilers, dams, power plants, storage tanks and pressure vessels are usually of massive size, so a major portion of boilermaker work is performed at great heights.

-When welding operators have the ability to easily control welding parameters at the weld joint — saving them from repeatedly climbing up and down stairs or towers and navigating a crowded jobsite — it offers major benefits for safety and productivity.
+When welders have the ability to easily control parameters at the weld joint, it offers major safety and productivity benefits.
 It also eliminates the need to make do with less-than-optimal parameters.

 The ability to train members quickly in more welding processes has Local 92 workers in demand, Davila said.
-This allows more of the local’s members to be utilized on different jobsites and helps prevent downtime for the workers in between projects.
+This allows more members to be utilized on different jobsites and helps prevent downtime for the workers in between projects.

 Often the union membership is 100 percent employed on jobsite projects, with Local 92 leaders looking for more skilled workers to train so they can fill contractor needs.
 As more contractors realize the benefits of the advanced welding processes, this demand will likely continue to grow, Davila said.
 Leaders plan to continue to invest in this technology and add more FieldPro machines to expand the training opportunities in advanced wire processes.